h4l/json.bash/docs/syntax.md

 # Argument Syntax

-`json.bash`'s arguments define an entries in a JSON object or array.
+`json.bash`'s arguments define entries in a JSON object or array.
 Arguments use the syntax described here to define the key and value of their entries, and metadata on their JSON type (number, bool, etc) and how to handle missing/empty files, etc.